rodeoflagellum/rodeoflagellum.github.io/site.md

 ---
 layout: post
-title: Considerations for This Site
+title: Site
 date: 2022-02-21 12:00:00 -0400
 last_edit: 2022-04-21 12:00:18 -0400
-permalink: /site_considerations/
+permalink: /site/
 status: "Working Draft"
 tags: [epistemics, site]
 image: /assets/images/hunting_scene_with_a_harbor_1970.17.103.jpg
-desc: "I want what I write to be accurate, measured, honest, and clear (there are more things, but these stand out).
-This page describes things relevant to most content on the site, and exists as a place for me to brainstorm and refine ideas for my writing."
+desc: "I want what I write to be accurate, measured, honest, and clear (there are more, but these stand out to me).
+This page describes considerations relevant to most content on the site, and exists as a place for me to brainstorm and refine ideas for the site."
+---

 ---

 ## Table of Contents